lindsey-doyle/CS010_project2/README.md

-# CS010_finalproject
+# CS010_project2
 A two player tic-tac-toe game.
-The Final lab project from CS 010 class in C++
+The second lab project from introductory class in C++